-In 2016, goodwill allocated to the Cables business, within the Power Grids operating segment, was transferred to "Assets held for sale", see Note 3 for details.
+In 2016, goodwill allocated to the high-voltage cable system business, within Corporate and Other (formerly reported in the Power Grids operating segment), was transferred to "Assets held for sale".
+The sale was completed in March 2017, see Note 3 for details.